Tadeu (footballer, born 1992)

-Tadeu Antônio Ferreira (born 4 February 1992), simply known as Tadeus, is a Brazilian footballer who plays for Goiás as a goalkeeper.
+Tadeu Antônio Ferreira (born 4 February 1992), simply known as Tadeu, is a Brazilian footballer who plays for Goiás as a goalkeeper.

 Club career

+Coritiba

 Born in Joaquim Távora, Paraná, Tadeu was a Coritiba youth graduate, after joining the club at the age of 15.
 In February 2013, he was loaned to Tupi, and made his senior debut on 3 March by starting in a 1–1 Campeonato Mineiro home draw against América Mineiro.

 Tadeu subsequently represented Junior Team and Maringá on loan before leaving Coxa in 2015, after his contract expired.

+Ceará

-On 7 January 2016, he agreed to a one-year deal with Ceará, but left the club in July after making no official appearances, and subsequently joined Ferroviária.
+On 7 January 2016, Tadeu agreed to a one-year deal with Ceará.
+He left the club in July, however, after making no official appearances.

+Ferroviária

+In late 2016, Tadeu was invited by a former personal coach to join Ferroviária, initially as a third-choice behind Matheus Nogueira and César.
+He shared the starting spot with Nogueira during his first full year, and later became an undisputed starter after Nogueira and César both left.